GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Late October prevents a simple causal story.
 Ryan was still seeing Nienke after the marathon.
 They went to Kinzua on October 20 and Trace on October 26.
 Then on October 27 he told Briana about a broad depressive shift: down mood, sleep increase, less energy, difficulty with hobbies, exercise, and routines.
 Briana recognized seasonal depression.
 The next day Ryan told Olivia that his mood, motivation, and energy were sinking, that he might leave dance, that lifting was inconsistent, and that he was using a light box.
 This is the point where the case file must pivot from "what happened with Nienke?" to "what was happening to Ryan?"

+The WhatsApp record also shows that the drift was relationally visible.
+On November 5, after Ryan said he was exhausted and not in the mood for dance, Nienke challenged the rationale directly and told him to "Make some mood," later acknowledging that her parents would view the message as too directly Dutch.
+On November 11, Ryan described leaving the Bachata team as mainly for self-care and cost.
+By December 8, he said he had not danced since leaving the team, lacked time and energy for dancing, and was struggling to get to the gym consistently.
+This was both a mental-health/routine problem and a friendship-continuity problem.

 Through November and December, Nienke's life expanded while Ryan's contracted.
 Her parents came, she went to NYC, then the Southwest, then Europe, then Hawaii.
 Ryan's communication declined sharply.
 But the January initiation data shows the decline was not simply her abandoning him.
 By January, she initiated all active conversation days and Ryan initiated none.
 He no longer served as the constant driver/helper, but she continued to pursue him.
 That is important because it complicates the painful but too-simple story that she used him for rides and discarded him.

 Still, the late-October-through-holiday WhatsApp pattern may have felt asymmetrical before January, but the full export narrows the claim.
 Nienke acknowledged a missed goodbye before travel, some later openings were travel or ride-oriented, and continuity was reduced.
 The Christmas and New Year messages were answered, with the New Year reply arriving the next afternoon.
 The careful formulation is not "exploitation proven," but "uneven continuity": the relationship could have mattered to both people while still becoming painful for Ryan because ordinary availability, acknowledgment, and practical support did not appear balanced.

 At the same time, Ryan was presenting other romantic stories to other people.
 He told Rob at Christmas about Sreyashi Mukherjee, an Indian woman he was dating, and apparently did not mention Nienke.
-He told Nienke about Beth kissing him in unusually detailed terms.
+He told Nienke about Beth, an online coffee date, a State College/PSU professor, a possible blind date, and a later "blindish" workplace-gym setup.
 He dated, or tried to date, while the recovered photo archive remained dominated by Nienke.
 This suggests that conventional dating and primary emotional salience were not the same thing.

 January is where the tone of the record changes.
 On January 10, Ryan appears to have deleted all messages.
 He also began declining invitations as rundown or ill.
 He told Brad he was being a hermit and that it was both physical and mental.
-By late January, Nienke confronted him: his ignoring her was hurtful, that was not how friends communicate, and if he no longer wanted to be friends he should say so.
-Ryan answered that he was exceptionally down and needed time alone, and said she had done nothing wrong.
+By late January, Nienke confronted the pattern directly: his silence was hurtful, unlike communication between friends, and left her unsure whether he still wanted the friendship.
+Ryan apologized for being unresponsive, answered that he was exceptionally down and needed time alone, and said she had done nothing wrong.

+That exchange captures the pursuit-withdrawal loop.
+Nienke still treated the bond as active and reciprocal, offering low-effort ways to reconnect.
+Ryan protected his energy by delaying, declining, and isolating.
+Neither side needs to be cast as simply wrong.
+The dynamic itself became painful: one person sought presence to preserve the relationship; the other sought distance to survive it.

 Yet Ryan's withdrawal was not absolute.
 When Nienke came to his apartment, he reportedly did not let her in and appeared to pretend he was sleeping, while still going to Joe and Lucas's house and remaining intermittently connected to bowling.
 This suggests that Nienke may have become a high-emotional-demand contact Ryan avoided, not merely one person among many he lacked energy to see.